 For all this work Waltons will be commissioning a total of fifteen high-performance Hercules Spray booths and eight E6 plus Greentech Curing robots.
 This will be Todd Engineering biggest job so far, totalling just over one million pounds.

-the downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process, this eliminates overspray contaminating other areas of the paintwork and ensures a perfect finish.
+The downdraught design ensures all overspray and dirt is pulled immediately to floor level and held there during the spraying process; this eliminates overspray contaminating other areas of the paintwork and provides a perfect finish.

-The main vehicle entry doors are a three-leaf construction that opens in a concertina fashion which saves space on the doors overall opening distance.
-Door Hinges have been designed specifically for application in spraybooths and are made through aluminium extrusion in a white powder-coated finish.
+The primary vehicle entry doors are a three-leaf construction that opens in a concertina fashion which saves space on the doors overall opening distance.
+Door Hinges have been designed specifically for application in spray booths and are made through aluminium extrusion in a white powder-coated finish.

 The integration of eight Greentech E6 robotized IR arches will provide ultra-fast curing times along with greater throughput, efficiency and vast energy savings compared to conventional curing technologies.

 Waltons are no stranger to this technology.
-Ian Strong the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules booth installed the second half of 2018 at C Walton’s Bruntingthorpe:
+Ian Strong, the Director of Technical Services & Compliance at C Walton Ltd (Bruntingthorpe) has commented on the existing Hercules spray booth, installed the second half of 2018 at C Walton's Bruntingthorpe:

 The heat is in the form of medium wavelength energy which has a spectrum wavelength which can directly penetrate the molecule of any paint product; thus, allowing a full cure in just a few minutes!